Property Maintenance 101: A Guide to Examples, Benefits & Jobs

 Job Roles in Property Maintenance

-Property maintenance is typically performed by a combination of four professionals: a property manager, a maintenance technician, or a janitor or custodian.
-Even though any of these individuals may perform a property maintenance task, each of these fields has distinct roles, responsibilities and salaries that often require different training and certification processes.
+A combination of four professionals — a property manager, maintenance technician, or janitor or custodian — typically perform property maintenance.
+While any of these individuals may perform a property maintenance task, each one has distinct roles, responsibilities and salaries that often require different training and certification processes.
+Here’s a brief overview of all three careers:

 Property Manager